 - Physical properties of rocks: fundamentals and principles of petrophysics e-book (2015)

 - Oxford Reference Online

-Search Summon to easily find peer-reviewed journal articles on any topic.
+Search Omni to easily find peer-reviewed journal articles on any topic.

 - Remember to refine your search by clicking on the following options

 - Journal Article

 You can also limit your search results to many other sources in Omni, such as books/e-books, newspapers, magazines, trade publications, videos, dissertations or conference proceedings.
 While many sources are published in different formats and written for specific audiences, they may not all have solid authority as with the scholarly, peer reviewed literature.

 You can also search subject-specific databases to find journal articles.
 They offer many advanced search features, only contain scholarly literature and search results are more precise.

 Note: If the library does not have what you need, you can order books and journal articles from other libraries through RACER but you need to register before you can start using it.